nsq511/ENG1-TIV-Part-2/README.md

 # mazegame

+## Build
+Run gradlew build and the jar will be in lwjgl3/build/libs

+## Run
+Run gradlew run

+# LibGDX initial README:

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.